 Here’s everything you need to know about ebike laws in the UK…

+So let’s go through some of the ebike rules in the UK.
 First thing’s first, your age.
 You can ride an ebike in the UK as long as you’re aged 14 or over but the bike must meet certain requirements as set out by the government.
 The government refers to electric bikes as ‘electrically assisted pedal cycles’ or EAPCs for short.

 One of the best things about ebikes is that you do not need a licence to ride one, you also do not need to the register the bike, tax or insure it.
 It’s very much like a bicycle rather than a motorbike, where you would need these things.
 It’s important to note that with an electric motorbike you DO need a licence, tax and third party insurance as a minimum!